tonowie/stustapay/compose/README.md

 ## Run the system

-Change to directory `compose` and run `docker compose up --build`.
+Change to directory `compose` and run `docker compose up --build --scale bon-generator=1`.
 Applications will start up and you can access web interfaces as follows
 - Customer portal - http://admin.event.domain:8080
 - Administration portal - http://customer.event.domain:8080
 - Terminal server for app - http://terminal.event.domain:8080

+Bon generator needs to be scaled to the number of workers configured in `stustapay/config.yaml`.

 ### Create admin user